dream-gcm/usermanual/source/Chapter3.md

 Contains fortran binary files (extension .b) for time-mean climatologies.
 The annual mean of the analysis period 1979-2016 is given (ANN) and the four seasons DJF, MAM, JJA and SON.
 For example  `ERAi_ave4x_1979-2016_DJF.b` is ERA-interim, average of 4x-daily data, from 1979 to 2016, for the December, January February season.
 These files are a single record.
-They are often used as reference states for the model (`channel 16`) and sometimes for the initial condition (`channel 10`), especially for perturbation stationary wave experiments (see chapter 4 section 1v).
+They are often used as reference states for the model (`channel 16`) and sometimes for the initial condition (`channel 10`), especially for perturbation stationary wave experiments (see [Chapter 4, section 1](https://dreamusermanual.readthedocs.io/en/latest/Chapter4.html#running-dream)).

 As well as these mean climatologies, there are some idealised fields, which are derived from the mean fields, for example the global mean resting basic state
 `ERAi_ave4x_1979-2016_ANN_GM_REST.b`